quii/learn-go-with-tests/concurrency/readme.md

 We can solve this problem by coordinating our goroutines using _channels_.
 Channels are a Go data structure that can both receive and send values.
-These operations, along with their details, allow communication between processes.
+These operations, along with their details, allow communication between different processes.

+In this case we want to think about the communication between the parent process and each of the goroutines it makes to do the work of running the `WebsiteChecker` function with the url.

 ```go
 package concurrency